m-rizki/r-auth/front-end/README.md

-# Auth Example : Client
+# r-auth : Client

-This is the frontend for the Auth Example project.
+This is the frontend for the r-auth project.
 It demonstrates flexible authentication using JWT access and refresh tokens, with support for HTTP-only cookies, Authorization headers, or both.
 Built with React Router v7, TypeScript, Tailwind CSS, and Axios.

 ---